-While this mix of living, working and open space currently creates a vital and vibrant neighbourhood on the southern edge of Hemel Hempstead town centre, there is a growing pressure for change through planning applications for change of use and redevelopment of various sites.
+This mix of living, working and open space has the potential to create a vital and vibrant neighbourhood on the southern edge of Hemel Hempstead town centre but better coordination of these assets is required.
+There is also a growing pressure for change through speculative planning applications for the redevelopment of various sites.